Profile for ThreadsMagazine - Threads

 Follow these six steps and you'll keep your sewing machine running smoothly.

-Download the new app and start reading Threads Magazine on your iPad or iPhone!
+Download the our app and start reading Threads Magazine on your iPad or iPhone!

 Take a look at an interactive 360 degree view of this peplum jacket from Threads #163.

 Watch as Threads Editor Deana Tierney May demonstrates how to create a beautiful and simple lace top.

 Learn how to dye fabric after burning out designs with this tutorial.